This article is part of a larger series on Payroll Services.

 - Square Payroll: Best for Square POS users that want low-cost contractor payroll services

 - Rippling: Best for tech-heavy companies looking for HR, payroll, and IT tools to manage the entire contractor lifecycle

 - QuickBooks Payroll: Best for QuickBooks users needing fast direct deposits to pay contractors

-- Remote: Best for businesses looking for a free way to pay international contractors
+- Remote: Best for businesses looking for an affordable way to pay international contractors

 Best Contractor Payroll Services Compared